deib-polimi/InstaCluster/README.md

 ## Cluster Installation
-To install the cluster spawn a number of replicas of the previously created machine (a preconfigured one will come soon) When machines have been started spawn another replica adding as user data a file with the same format of sampleParameterFiles.txt with the keys to access the aws cli tool.
+To install the cluster spawn a number of replicas of the previously created machine (a preconfigured one will come soon) giving as user provided data your AWS_ACCES_KEY_ID only (follow the syntax in sampleParameterFiles.txt).

+When machines have been started spawn another replica adding as user data a file with the same format of sampleParameterFiles.txt with the keys to access the aws cli tool.

 ## Parameters needed for cluster installation